 Specifically Designed for Classroom Teachers, Special Education Staff, Title I Staff, and Other Educators Teaching Mathematics in Grades K‑3

-- Practical, classroom proven ideas for planning, organizing, and managing guided math groups and math centers in your grades K-3 classrooms and online learning environments
+- Practical, classroom‑proven ideas for planning, organizing and managing guided math groups and math centers in your grades K‑3 classrooms

 - Innovative guided math teaching strategies to strengthen all your students’ math skills from the struggling to the highly capable

-- Easy-to-use math center ideas to engage your students in meaningful math work allowing you to teach small, guided math groups
+- Many easy‑to‑use math center ideas to engage your students in meaningful math work allowing you to teach small, guided math groups

-- Outstanding instructional strategies you can use immediately to increase your students' math skills and address your state standards whether you are teaching in-person or online
+- Outstanding instructional strategies you can use immediately to help your K-3 students catch up in math

 Practical Ideas and Strategies

 Meeting the individual math needs of all your students is a challenging task to face throughout the year.
 Discover what Deborah Allen Wirth has been successfully using for over a decade – GUIDED MATH instruction.
 In this strategy-packed seminar, you will learn how you can use guided math strategies to find the time you need to work with individuals and small groups.
 Guided math will help you develop practical techniques, instructional strategies and routines that allow you to work with your students in small, guided math groups at their level of readiness and need.
 Using classroom proven techniques to implement guided math in your classroom, you will be able to differentiate your math instruction while using your current curriculum and materials.

 Whether you are teaching in a self-contained classroom or in a resource program, you will find Deborah’s ideas to be practical and easy to apply.
 Even better, you will receive dozens of ideas and tips to help all your students experience success in learning math.
 Don’t miss this unique opportunity to participate in this high energy seminar that will leave you with strategies and ideas you can use immediately in your own classroom.